Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 Carbon atoms can move within the material by jumping between interstitial sites through diffusion \cite{SuttonInterfaces}.
-The work done by Wert \cite{Wert1950} managed to characterise the diffusion coefficient of carbon in iron as a function of the temperature, and subsequent work has pointed to a diffusion barrier of around 0.87 eV for carbon in iron at room temperature \cite{KANDASKALOV2022126159}.
-This is further reinforced by the work of Tapasa \textit{et al.} \cite{TAPASA20071}, which also found that the activation energy of C migration in Fe to be 0.82 - 0.86 eV, which is much larger than the kinetic energy spikes in Figure \ref{fig:Fig11}.
+The work done by Wert \cite{Wert1950} characterised the diffusion coefficient of carbon in iron as a function of the temperature, and subsequent work has pointed to a diffusion barrier of $\sim 0.87$ eV for carbon in iron at room temperature \cite{KANDASKALOV2022126159}.
+This is consistent with the work of Tapasa \textit{et al.} \cite{TAPASA20071}, which found the activation energy of C migration in iron to be 0.82 - 0.86 eV.
 Fu \textit{et al.} \cite{ChuChun} performed density functional theory (DFT) calculations to explore the migration energy of C atoms in Fe.
 They found that C atoms will migrate from neighbouring octahedral sites through a tetrahedral site, with an energy barrier of 0.87 eV.
 This value agrees with the work of Wert \cite{Wert1950} and Tapasa \cite{TAPASA20071}.
 Other DFT calculations have also obtained similar values \cite{JiangDFT, DomainDFT}.
+In the carbon containing simulation, the highest kinetic energy exhibited by and individual carbon atom is 0.65 eV.
+This suggests that the carbon atoms in our simulation are inherently immobile, and will only move through the reordering of atoms through applied strain.

-Figure \ref{fig:Fig11} suggests that these carbon atoms are not overcoming the energy barrier as their average kinetic energy is never increases past the diffusion energy barrier, therefore suggesting that the carbon atoms do not readily move through diffusion.
-Instead, the movement of carbon atoms may be conducted through a mobile Cottrell atmosphere.
-In Figure \ref{fig:Fig10e}, the carbon-containing cell initially shows a higher dislocation density compared to the benchmark simulation up to around 8.5 strain, after which they become similar.
+In Figure \ref{fig:Fig12e}, the carbon-containing cell initially shows a higher dislocation density compared to the benchmark simulation up to $\sim\gamma = 8.5$, after which they become similar.
 Carbon, behaving as a solute interstitial in the lattice, impedes dislocation motion \cite{ARGON19961877}.
-This prohibits dislocations from gliding effectively within the lattice, hampering their movement toward grain boundaries and limiting the formation of new LAGBs.
-This restraint likely contributes to the lower overall grain count in the carbon-containing cell, as shown in Figure \ref{fig:Fig10c}.
-Essentially, hindered dislocation glide and limited LAGB formation slow grain refinement, yielding higher dislocation density.
-Moreover, dislocations carry excess free energy \cite{Rohrer2011GrainBE}, likely contributing to the higher overall potential energy in the carbon-containing cell (Figure \ref{fig:Fig10b}).
-Interestingly, the potential energy notably decreases beyond $\varepsilon = 8$, even surpassing the benchmark simulation, aligning with the reduction in dislocation density in the carbon-containing box.
+This prohibits dislocations from gliding effectively within the lattice, hampering their movement toward grain boundaries and limiting the formation of new low-angle grain boundaries.